Echo Lake (Saskatchewan)

 Echo Lake is a lake along the course of the Qu'Appelle River in the Canadian province of Saskatchewan.
 Echo Lake is so named because of the echo heard by the First Nations while paddling on the lake.
 It is one of four lakes that make up the Fishing Lakes.
 Pasqua Lake is upstream and Mission Lake is downstream.
 The lake can be accessed by Highway 56 and Highway 210.
+In 1942, a 4 m high dam was built on the Qu'Appelle River at Echo Lake's outflow to control the lake's water levels.
+In the summer of 2024, Saskatchewan's Water Security Agency begun "interim repairs" on Echo Lake Dam to "improve safety and extend the dam's life until a replacement can be completed".

-Echo Lake, as well as the other three Fishing Lakes, are all in the deep-cut Qu'Appelle Valley, which was formed about 14,000 years ago during the last ice age.
+Echo Lake, as well as the other three Fishing Lakes, are all in the Qu'Appelle Valley, which was formed about 14,000 years ago during the last ice age.
 Meltwater from the glaciers carved out the valley and as water levels rose and fell, alluvium was left in the wake.
 These piles of alluvium are what created the separations between the lakes.

 Communities

 Echo Lake is located in the RM of North Qu'Appelle No. 187.
 The town of Fort Qu'Appelle is the largest community, not just on Echo Lake, but all of the Fishing Lakes.
 It is located at the eastern end of the lake, between Echo and Mission Lakes.
 Echo Lake is home to two resort villages; B-Say-Tah is on a point of land along the southern shore and Fort San is located opposite B-Say-Tah on the northern shore.
-Standing Buffalo Indian Reserve is located at the north-western corner of the lake and occupies the northern half of the isthmus that separated Echo Lake from Pasqua Lake.
+Standing Buffalo Indian reserve is located at the north-western corner of the lake and occupies the northern half of the isthmus that separated Echo Lake from Pasqua Lake.